Legislative Actions on Education

 SREB tracks and reports on actions on education issues by state lawmakers across the SREB region.
 Based on research and meetings with state leaders during their legislative sessions, issues of the Legislative Report detail recent governors’ proposals, bills and funding actions.

-Legislators, governors’ staffs and other policy-makers often turn to SREB for the latest information on education issues.
+Legislators, governors’ staff and others often turn to SREB for the latest information on education issues.
+Policymakers and their staff may contact SREB staff for assistance at any time.

 February 2023 Legislative Report